svhl/s5/DBMS.md

 d.
 Display the list of publishers & the number of books published by each publisher.

 `SELECT publisher, COUNT(isbn) AS noofbooks FROM books GROUP BY publisher;`

+## Day 4

+### 16.

+Practice of SQL TCL commands like rollback, commit and savepoint.\
+a.
+Delete all users who have not yet borrowed a book.

+`DELETE FROM readers WHERE user_id NOT IN(SELECT user_id FROM readers WHERE user_id IN(SELECT user_id FROM return));`

+b.
+Write a query to undo the above delete query.

+`ROLLBACK;`

+### 17.

+Practice of SQL DCL commands for granting & revoking user privileges.\
+a.
+Write a query to grant all privileges of Users table to nearby user.

+`CREATE TABLE users(userid int);`

+`GRANT ALL PRIVILEGES ON users TO u1234567;`

+b.
+Write a query to grant some privileges of Return table to nearby user.

+`GRANT SELECT, INSERT, UPDATE ON return TO u1234567;`

+c.
+Write a query to revoke all privileges of Users table from the user.

+`REVOKE ALL PRIVILEGES ON users FROM u1234567;`

+d.
+Write a query to revoke some privileges of Return table from the user.`

+`REVOKE SELECT, INSERT, UPDATE ON return FROM u1234567;`

+### 18.

+Creation of views.\
+a.
+Create a view Reader_VW of Employee table with the following columns.

+`CREATE VIEW Reader_VW AS SELECT user_id, lastname, address FROM readers;`

+b.
+Update Reader_VW by changing NY to New York.

+`UPDATE Reader_VW SET address = 'New York' WHERE address = 'NY';`

+c.
+Delete the reader Ann from Reader_VW.

+`DELETE FROM Reader_VW WHERE lastname = 'Ann';`

+d.
+Delete the view created.

+`DROP VIEW Reader_VW;`

+### 19.

+Implementation of built-in functions in RDBMS.\
+a.
+Find the value of 16^5.

+`SELECT POWER(16, 5) FROM dual;`

+b.
+Find the length of the string "Application".

+`SELECT LENGTH("Application") FROM dual;`

+c.
+Find the last day of the current month.

+`SELECT LAST_DAY(SYSDATE) FROM dual;`

+d.
+Convert the number 65432 to $65432.
+Use format mask.

+`SELECT TO_CHAR(65432, '$99999') FROM dual;`

+e.
+Display the current system date & time with fractional seconds & timezone.

+`SELECT SYSTIMESTAMP FROM dual;`

+f.
+Find the number of book titles available.

+`SELECT COUNT(DISTINCT title) FROM books;`

+g.
+Display the due date of entries in Return table in the following format: Friday, 11th August, 2017

+`SELECT TO_CHAR(due_date, 'Day, DDth Month, YYYY') FROM return;`